 Prior to his graduate studies, William held a DAAD Study Scholarship in Berlin, where he researched the unfinished opera projects of German avant-garde composer Bernd Alois Zimmermann.
 He received a Bachelor’s degree from Northwestern University’s Bienen School of Music in saxophone performance and musicology.

 At Maryland, William enthusiastically teaches courses for undergraduates and graduate students, including Survey of Music Literature (an expansive history of classical music for non-majors), Music History III (the final semester of the music history survey for majors, covering the Romantic era to the present), and seminars on public musicology and contemporary music.
-He has helped shepherd a major overhaul of Maryland’s music history curriculum that will take effect in fall 2019.
+He has helped shepherd a major overhaul of Maryland’s music history curriculum that took effect in fall 2019.

 As an active public musicologist, William is a regular contributor to The New York Times.
 He has also written for The New Yorker, NewMusicBox, and Bandcamp.
 The University of Maryland awarded him a Research Communicator Impact Award for a New Yorker article on Colin Kaepernick and the political history of the “Star-Spangled Banner,” for which he was also invited to speak on an extended segment of the WNYC program On the Media.
 He has conducted preconcert interviews with musicians at Cincinnati’s annual MusicNOW festival, served as faculty at Bang on a Can’s inaugural media workshop for young writers, and publicly interviewed Philip Glass at the Smithsonian’s National Gallery of Art.